Community Detection with a Subsampled Semidefinite Program: An Oracle Bound

 Now we can take the limit as $\varepsilon \rightarrow 0^{+}$ in inequality \ref{LaplaceTransorm} to obtain

 Recall that $K_1 = \frac{n\gamma}{2} + o(n)$, $K_2 = \frac{n\gamma}{2}+o(n)$, $p = \alpha\frac{\log n}{n}$ and $q= \beta \frac{\log n}{n}$.
 Then,

-\end{proof} We end this section with the proof of Proposition \ref{oracle_bound}. \begin{proof} We denote $\mathcal{E}$ by the success event and we condition on the event that $\sketchV$ has been drawn.
+\end{proof} We end this section with the proof of Proposition \ref{oracle_bound}. \begin{proof} We denote the success event by $\mathcal{E}$, i.e, the event that the communities are recovered and we condition on the event that $\sketchV$ has been drawn.
 By union bound we can write,